 Plus, all the snowmobiles have a really practical system allowing to heat the handles so that the hands don’t freeze.

-Vatnajökull is the largest glacier in Europe, covering 8% of the whole Iceland’s landmass.
+Vatnajökull is the largest glacier in Europe, covering 8% of the whole of Iceland’s landmass.
 It is the main landmark of the big Vatnajökull National Park, created in 2008.
-This national park is the biggest in Iceland and the second biggest in Europe, it is definitely a must visit in South West Iceland.
+This national park is the biggest in Iceland and the second biggest in Europe, it is definitely a must-visit in South West Iceland.
 This place is really popular for outdoor activities such as glacier hiking, boat tours on the glacier lagoon, ice caving and of course snowmobiling.

 The total surface area of Vatnajokull is 8,100 square kilometers (3,127 square miles).
 Due to climate change, this number is constantly going down, even if its recession is not as advanced as other glaciers such as Langjökull.
 In some parts, the glacier is up to one kilometer deep (over 3,000 feet).
-Still breaking the records, Vatnajökull is home to the tallest peak in iceland beneath the ice.
+Still breaking the records, Vatnajökull is home to the tallest peak in Iceland beneath the ice.
 It is called Hvannadalshnjúkur and is 2,200 meters tall (7,218 feet).
 The big glacier has over 30 smaller outlet glaciers.

 Some of the most active volcanoes are also located in the National Park.
 For example, there is Bárðarbunga and Grímsvötn, which both erupted during the last decade.
-Geologists believe that significant volcanic activity around Vatnajökull will occur over the next half century.
+Geologists believe that significant volcanic activity around Vatnajökull will occur over the next half-century.

-Langjökull, which literally means “The Long Glacier”, is Iceland’s second largest glacier after the great Vatnajökull.
+Langjökull, which literally means “The Long Glacier”, is Iceland’s second-largest glacier after the great Vatnajökull.
 It stretches over 953 square kilometers across the Highlands in West Iceland.
 Its ice sheet is really thick, measuring up to 500 meters at certain points.
 Langjokull is the most popular location for snowmobiling tours.